-The representation of migrants among unionized workers is only slightly smaller than that of natives, implying a ratio 0.957, which is not significantly different from 1.
-The representation of migrants among certified workers is not significantly different for migrants and natives.
-This implies that μ_c is not significantly different from 1.
 Given the existence of a certification wage premium for migrants, we expected a lower proportion of migrants among certified workers.
-However, the 95% confidence interval is fairly large [0.927,1.263], hence we cannot exclude values slightly below 1, which would be consistent with more intense screening of migrants than natives.
+This result could be driven by a combination of different factors.
+First, the precision of our estimates is limited.
+The 95% confidence interval is fairly large [0.927,1.263], hence we cannot exclude values slightly below 1, which would be consistent with more intense screening of migrants than natives.
+Second, our simple theoretical framework may not capture some other mechanisms that affect the representation gaps.
+Third, control variables and fixed effects may not fully capture the heterogeneity between natives and migrants.

-Our results resonate with previous results in the literature, highlighting the difficulties faced by migrants in meeting the entry standards or having their educational credentials and professional experience recognized in a foreign country (Johnson and Kleiner (2020), Federman et al. (2006)).
+Our results on the representation gaps resonate with previous results in the literature, highlighting the difficulties faced by migrants in meeting the entry standards or having their educational credentials and professional experience recognized in a foreign country (Johnson and Kleiner (2020), Federman et al. (2006)).
 They are also consistent with Rostam-Afschar (2014) in that the share of immigrants is decreasing with the strictness of licensing regulations.